Directive Principles of State Policy (DPSP) – Notes [GK PDF]

 Directive Principle of State Policy (DPSP)

-In India, the Declaration of Independence of the United States of America is considered as a source of Directive policy.
-The Directive Principles of the State are discussed in Chapter 4 and Articles 36 to 51 of the Constitution.
-Although Ireland is credited with inventing directive policy, Spain is regarded as the true originator.
-There were 13 directive principles in the original constitution.
-Further four were introduced by the 42nd Amendment to the Constitution in 1976.
+The Directive Principles of State Policy (DPSP GK Notes) is a set of rules to make laws and policies.
+They are mentioned in Part IV of the Indian Constitution.
+Articles 36 to 51 describe DPSP are not legally enforceable in courts, unlike the Fundamental Rights.
+Although Ireland is credited with inventing directive policy, Spain is regarded as the true originator (see borrowed features of the Indian Constitution).
+There were 13 directive principles in the Constitution.
+Four were introduced by the 42nd Amendment to the Constitution in 1976.
 As a result, the Indian constitution now contains 17 directive policies.

 According to Dr. B. R. Ambedkar, the “guidelines” for governors and governor-generals enacted in the Government of India Act of 1935 are the real predecessors of the directive principles of the present constitution.